-2017 Policy Priorities
+2018 Policy Priorities

-School-based health centers (SBHCs) rely on a range of safety net funding streams and programs that may be at risk in the coming years.
-The ability for the SBHC field to thrive is dependent on protecting programs such as Medi-Cal, Children’s Health Insurance Program (CHIP), prospective payments for federally-qualified health centers (FQHCs), FamilyPACT, Children’s Health and Disability Prevention Program (CHDP), and Health4All Kids.
+School-based health centers (SBHCs) and school health programs rely on a range of safety net funding streams and programs that may be at risk in the coming years.
+The ability for the school health field to thrive is dependent on protecting programs such as Medi-Cal, School Medicaid programs, Children’s Health Insurance Program (CHIP), prospective payments for federally-qualified health centers (FQHCs), FamilyPACT, Children’s Health and Disability Prevention Program (CHDP), and Health4All Kids.
 We will work with education, healthcare, and children’s advocates to protect these investments.
 We also recognize that reproductive health education and services are essential components of quality health care for adolescents and will work to maintain access to reproductive health care.

-- Increase resources for school-based mental health.
+- Increase resources for school-based mental and behavioral health.